decentraland/documentation/content/creator/sdk7/interactivity/button-events/register-callback.md

 The easiest way to handle button events is to register a callback function for a particular entity.
 Every time that entity is interacted with using a specific button, the callback function is called.

 If you need to add the same behavior to multiple similar entities, consider using the [System-based]({{< ref "/content/creator/sdk7/interactivity/button-events/system-based-events.md" >}}) approach instead of adding callbacks to each entity.
-Or if you need to set more specific custom logic, you might want to deal with the raw data and use the [Advanced]({{< ref "/content/creator/sdk7/interactivity/button-events/advanced-button-events.md" >}}) approach.
+The system-based approach can result in more efficiency as you iterate over a list of similar entities.

+The Register callback approach is especially useful if you want to describe a behavior that affects a single entity, as it's more straight forward.

 For an entity to be interactive, it must have a [collider]({{< ref "/content/creator/sdk7/3d-essentials/colliders.md" >}}).
 See [obstacles]({{< ref "/content/creator/sdk7/interactivity/button-events/click-events.md#obstacles" >}}) for more details.